MAJOR FUNDING SUPPORT

 Support the arts by purchasing a Tennessee specialty license plate.
 The Tennessee Arts Commission receives funds collected through this initiative to benefit arts organizations including the Tennessee Arts Academy.
 Click here to learn more about the specialty license plate program.

-What kind of school is Belmont?
+What kind of school is MTSU?

-Where is Belmont located?
+Where is MTSU located?

-How many students attend Belmont?
+How many students attend MTSU?